PAIR-code/deliberate-lab/lit/README.md

 This directory contains a Lit Element / MobX frontend for the LLM Mediation Experiments project.

-> NOTE: This is an in-progress alternative to the Angular frontend, which has additional functionality and can be viewed/run from `/webapp`.

 ## Local development

 To run locally: